flimflam-austin/hugo-cms-test/content/quick_reads/20201008-qtd-vote-while-you-float/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“It’s critical to participate in our democracy…If we can do it from space, then I believe folks can do it from the ground too_.”
+      <div><blockquote><em>“It’s critical to participate in our democracy…If we
+      can do it from space, then I believe folks can do it from the ground too</em>.”</blockquote><p></p></div>
     citation: DR. KATHLEEN RUBINS
     _key: 15f26b2b9056
   - order: 1
     useCheckmark: true
     body: >-
-      As voting has started in some form in over half of the states, NASA astronaut Dr. Rubins plans to vote from space this year - She did so as well in 2016, when she also became the first person to sequence DNA in space.
-NASA astronauts began voting in elections from space in 1997.
+      <div><p>As voting has started in some form in over half of the states,
+      NASA astronaut Dr. Rubins plans to vote from space this year - She did so as well in 2016, when she also became the first person to sequence DNA in space.
+NASA astronauts began voting in elections from space in 1997.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 4eba8ecc3829